mirfan899/sppas/sppas/doc/01_introduction/11_what_is_SPPAS.md

 ### User engagement: how to cite SPPAS

->By using SPPAS, **you agree to cite references in your publications**.
+>By using SPPAS, **you agree to cite the reference in your publications**.

-See the "References" chapter of this documentation.
+See the "References" chapter of this documentation to get the list or the home page <http://www.lpl-aix.fr/~bigi/> to get printable versions of the references.

 ### Need help